-As I was walking through a garden while visiting a school, I found myself wondering what type of flowers I was looking at.
-I was a bit worried to take a closer look, since I didn’t want to get stung by a bee, so I took out my phone, took a quick picture, and immediately had access to the name of the flower, high resolution images (read more about the importance of high resolution images here), and even a thorough description.
+As I was walking through a garden while visiting Texas School for the Blind, I found myself wondering what type of flowers I was looking at.
+I was a bit worried to take a closer look, since I didn’t want to get stung by a bee, so I took out my phone, took a quick picture, and immediately had access to the name of the flower, high resolution images, and even a thorough description.
 This is just one of the dozens of times a day that I use the camera feature built into the Google Assistant app, and after using it for a few months, I can’t imagine life without it.
 It’s way better than Siri and one of the main reasons I prefer Android over iPhone as a user with low vision.

 About Google Assistant